Proposed separated bike lanes in Wellington Street

 The design will be based on Council’s proposal to remove 117 car parking spaces on the west side of Wellington Street.

-Council will work closely with the community during the design phase to minimise the impact of the proposed loss car parking.
+Council will work closely with the community during the design phase to minimise the impact of the proposed loss of car parking.

 The design process will also give special consideration to Wellington Street’s business community who will be consulted about the location of parking and loading zones.